Baichenjia/baichenjia.github.io/content/authors/Jingzhi/_index.md

 ---
 # Display name
-title: Zhao Shan
+title: Zhi Jing

 # Full name (for SEO)
-first_name: Zhao
+first_name: Zhi
-last_name: Shan
+last_name: Jing

 # Username (this should match the folder name)
 authors:
-  - Zhao Shan
+  - Jingzhi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Tsinghua University
+role: Fudan University

 # Organizations/Affiliations
 #organizations: